Anir-Ln/learning-with-books/README.md

 + react-pdf-viewer is also interesting: https://react-pdf-viewer.dev/plugins/highlight/
 + react-pdf has a textRenderer attribute to Page Component (can use it for highlighting): https://github.com/wojtekmaj/react-pdf/wiki/Recipes#highlight-text-on-the-page
 + use some package like MuPDF (fiz) to convert a pdf page into html, render it. and then using Vanilla Js to highlight...
++ another ideas is to first use a good pdf viewer, then use document.find() function to highlight the wanted phrases.
+To add a new highlight get the selected text; this can be the best in terms of perfectly highlighting, the problem might be how to show the definition of the word, how to click it? https://stackoverflow.com/a/11790513/15145757

 @TODO
 + write a library for pdf file processing